3Kings Water Treatment Plant - Rendering

 Golf Course Work

-Restoration of the golf course is scheduled to be complete for golf course play early to mid-May 2021.
+Restoration of the golf course is complete and golf course open for play.

 3Kings Water Treatment Plant Construction